Remittances to Bangladesh: Remittance sending system

-Formal system
+Formal System

-Remittance is sent formally through various ways such as demand draft, traveler's check, telegraphic transfer, postal order, direct transfer, Automatic Teller Machine. etc.
+Remittance is sent formally through various ways such as demand draft, traveller's check, telegraphic transfer, postal order, direct transfer, Automatic Teller Machine. etc. Remittances to Bangladesh originate from a diverse range of sources, including traditional banking channels, wire transfers, and digital platforms.

-System
+Informal System

-Hundi or money carrier system is prevalent as informal process of remittance sending in most cases.
-The most popular reasons behind the preference towards Hundi system is the absence of any transaction charges, its fast delivery and the opportunity to maintain confidentiality.
+The Hundi or money carrier system is prevalent as an informal process of remittance sending in most cases.
+The most popular reasons behind the preference towards the Hundi system are the absence of any transaction charges, its fast delivery and the opportunity to maintain confidentiality.
+While the formal methods are widely used, a portion of the Bangladeshi diaspora relies on informal channels like Hawala/Hundi to circumvent regulatory complexities, fees, and exchange rate disadvantages associated with legal remittance corridors.

+In response, the Bangladeshi government has implemented initiatives, such as the 2.5% incentive program and process simplifications, to encourage the utilization of formal remittance channels and maximize the economic benefits for the country.